wenkokke/NLQ/data/README.md

   3. generates an application of the function `parseBwd S`, with the tree as the argument.

-The rest of the parsing and interpretation is then done in Haskell.
 One small quirk of the parser is that if some word it finds conflicts with a reserved keyword in Haskell, it adds an underscore at the end.
 So 'of' in `bwd20` is interpreted as the Haskell function `of_`.

+There is no objection to simply writing a tree of pairs of values by hand -- it just looks slightly nicer using template Haskell.
+However, if you write these trees by hand, note that scope islands are written with *square* brackets instead.

+All of the parsing and interpretation is done in plain Haskell, and is described in my thesis.

-Below, another template Haskell script is used to collect all functions called 'bwd*' and run them.
-This assumes each is of type `IO ()`.
+Below, another template Haskell script constructs the `main` function, by collecting all functions called 'bwd*' and running them.
+This assumes each is of these functions type `IO ()`.

 ~~~{.haskell}
 main = $(allBwd)